 Microwave Instructions

-- In an extra-large microwave-safe large bowl, melt marshmallows for about 2-3 minutes.
-The marshmallows will expand as they heat up.4 cups miniature marshmallows
+- In an extra-large microwave-safe large bowl, melt marshmallows in 30-second increments for about 2-3 minutes, until puffed.4 cups miniature marshmallows

 - Once melted, remove the bowl from the microwave and stir the butter into the marshmallows.
 Pour in the Rice Krispie cereal and stir to combine.3 tablespoons salted butter, 6 cups Rice Krispies cereal